-Revenues from bilateral agreements on the other hand, are exposed to a diversified client's base.
-Generation plants are expected to yield 40% of the portfolio total revenues with a majority of contracts signed directly with generation plants of Colbun S.A.
+Revenues from bilateral agreements are exposed to a diversified client's base.
+Generation plants are expected to yield 39% of the portfolio total revenues with a majority of contracts signed directly with generation plants of Colbun S.A.
 (Baa2 Stable).
-The other dedicated contracts with generation companies represent a small amount of revenues.
+The other dedicated contracts with generation companies represent a smaller amount of revenues.

-Exhibit 5 As of December 2021, the annual income of Alfa Transmisora de Energia S.A. were concentrated in a small group of main clients. % Concentration of the 4 main clients is 74%
+As of December 2022, the annual income of Alfa Transmisora de Energia S.A. was concentrated in a small group of main clients. % Concentration of the 4 main clients is 64% of total revenues